 History of Present Illness

-19-year-old college student found unresponsive in his bed by his mother.
+18-year-old college student found unresponsive in his bed by his mother.
 No known medical history, no daily medications, no known allergies.
 Found barely breathing with pinpoint pupils and a heart rate of 38.
 Prehospital EMS administered Narcan which improved pupillary response, but the patient failed to breathe spontaneously and required endotracheal intubation.
 No obvious signs of trauma, and no drugs or alcohol were reported on the scene.
+Later collateral history from a classmate revealed he had volunteered to pick up illicit 'Xanax' for a study group to help them sleep, confirming a counterfeit pill ingestion resulting in a massive fentanyl overdose.

 Patient Presentation